Foundations in Contemplative Care 2017-2018

 Tuition and Admissions

 - • The cost for the nine-month program is $3,950 (payable by check or credit card).
-This also includes the cost of a triple room at the Contemplative Care Retreat in October.
-You may pay a modest supplemental fee if you would like a double or single room.
-Please note, all retreat teachings are offered on a dana basis.
-To allow the teachers to continue their dharma work, support from the participants is needed.
-There is an opportunity to contribute at the end of the retreat.
+This also includes the cost of a triple room and board at the Contemplative Care Retreat at The Garrison Institute in October.
+You may pay a modest supplemental fee if you would like a double or single room at the retreat.

 - • Space is limited.
 Applications will be reviewed as they are received.
 They are accepted year-round.

 Applications are received and accepted on a first-come, first-served basis, so sending in your application early is advised.
 To download the application, click here.

 The first non-refundable payment of $2,000 is due 2-3 weeks after students are accepted to the program.

 The balance of payment of $1,950 is due on Friday, August 25, 2017 (two weeks before class begins).

 If a student withdraws before Sept.
 7, 2016 (the day Foundations begins), student receives a 25% refund of the second payment.